Alan Trejo Player Props: Rockies vs. Dodgers

-Alan Trejo and his .393 on-base percentage over his past 10 games (105 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the Los Angeles Dodgers and Clayton Kershaw on August 10 at 10:10 PM ET.
+Alan Trejo -- with a slugging percentage of .238 in his past 10 games (including no homers) -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Julio Urias on the mound, on August 13 at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Brewers.
+He had a hitless showing in his previous game (0-for-1) against the Dodgers.

 Alan Trejo Game Info & Props vs. the Dodgers